FredyR4zox/Connect-Four-Bot/README.md

 # Connect-Four-Bot
-Second project of the subject Artificial Inteligence, which consisted in developing a bot to play the Connect Four Game using adversarial search.
+Second project for the subject Artificial Inteligence, which consisted in developing a bot to play the Connect Four Game using adversarial search.
 Our implementation was in C++.

 ### Search functions implemented
 * Minimax
-* Alpha-Beta prunning
+* Alpha-Beta Prunning

 ### Compilation